rmusser01/Infosec_Reference/Draft/Interesting Things Useful stuff.md

 [Evaluating the APT Armor - Matthias Luft, Felix Wilhelm](https://www.youtube.com/watch?v=3vh2s9Pui0E)

 [Psychology of Security - Stefan Schumacher - Trooper14](https://www.youtube.com/watch?v=vZKAi4RAIvA)
-* In this talk I will introduce the Instituteís research programme about the Psychology of Security.
+* In this talk I will introduce the Institute‚Äôs research programme about the Psychology of Security.
 We are going to research the psychological basics of IT security, including: How do people experience IT security?
 How are they motivated?
 How do they learn?
 Why do people tend to make the same mistakes again and again (Buffer Overflow, anyone?)?
 What can we do to prevent security incidents?
 Which curricula should be taught about IT security?

 [You're Leaking Trade Secrets - Defcon22 Michael Schrenk](https://www.youtube.com/watch?v=JTd5TL6_zgY)
 * Networks don't need to be hacked for information to be compromised.
 This is particularly true for organizations that are trying to keep trade secrets.
 While we hear a lot about personal privacy, little is said in regard to organizational privacy.
 Organizations, in fact, leak information at a much greater rate than individuals, and usually do so with little fanfare.
 There are greater consequences for organizations when information is leaked because the secrets often fall into the hands of competitors.
 This talk uses a variety of real world examples to show how trade secrets are leaked online, and how organizational privacy is compromised by seemingly innocent use of The Internet.